KShebek/cbe504/main.typ

 This is a typical energy balance when dealing with liquid-phase reactions in a batch reactor.

 ==== Constant Volume

+_This derivation is not covered in class but is included here for the interested reader._

 The constant pressure assumption is likely reasonable for most liquids but is going to be questionable for most gas-phase reactions.
 Here, we will derive an expression for a constant volume reactor that may be a bit more suitable for gases.